My friend who owns the local Shoppe had placed an order for new ones, but they hadn’t come in yet. The display looked like it was in waiting.

 When I went in the store to pay for the Basil, I took a walk through the flower department.
 Fresh flowers are a love of mine and my daughters, but not just any flower.
 We have a few that are special to us, and this time of year is for Peonies.

 This little bundle cost $6.00.
-They will be fully opened by the time my daughter gets home, which will double the joy.
+They will be fully opened by the time my daughter gets home.

 These choices bring more meaning and beauty to my life than my phone.
 I’m able to choose today, and the end result is showing others, “I love you more than my phone.”